BrainImaging/brics-docs/docs/viewer.md

 ### Series

-A series is a 3D image, either acquired directly from the scanner
+A Series is a 3D image, either acquired directly from the scanner or generated from post-processing.
+This corresponds to the DICOM series object.
+A Series can be of many different underlying formats - such as DICOM, MIDAS, ITK, or a binary blob - and BrICS creates a wrapper to allow different

+#### UID
+Every series has its own
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NTA4Mjg5NywtNTI1Nzg3OTk1LDU1Nj
-Y5NDQ0NF19
+eyJoaXN0b3J5IjpbMTc4NTI5OTkxNywxNzQ1MDgyODk3LC01Mj
+U3ODc5OTUsNTU2Njk0NDQ0XX0=
 -->